Ann-Margret: Decline in fortunes and European sojourn (1965–1969)

-While she was working on the film Once a Thief (1965), she met her future husband Roger Smith, who after his successful run on the private-eye television series Sunset Strip, was performing a live club show at the Hungry i on a bill with Bill Cosby and Don Adams.
+While she was working on Once a Thief, she met her future husband Roger Smith, who after his successful run on the private-eye television series 77 Sunset Strip, was performing a live club show at the hungry i on a bill with Bill Cosby and Don Adams.
 That meeting began their courtship, which was met with resistance from her parents.